UNSW Rowing Club

 Novice

-Rowers in the Competitive or Senior squads typically aim at club events ranging from A to D grade.
-Senior rowers train 4 times a week on the water, while Competitive Squad members row thrice a week.
+Rowers in the Competitive or Senior squad typically aim at club events ranging from A to D grade.
+Senior rowers train up to 4 times a week on the water.
 Rowers develop a high level of proficiency in singles and a range of other boats, depending on the regatta event they are targeting.

 Masters